gabe571/PixtureBox/README.md

 # PixtureBox

-PixtureBox is a react app utilizing the Movie Database API
+PixtureBox is a react app utilizing [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction).

-The Movie Database

 This application also uses ReactPlayer to show movie trailers from youtube.